TLecailtel/ECL-Cluster_Map/README.md

 Clusters are ideal in interactive maps where the user can drill down to see individual data points contained in a cluster.
 Cluster maps help reduce clutter when there are many overlapping data points in a small geography.

-For example, a cluster map can be an alternative to simplify the reading of the following map:
+For example, to simplify the reading of the following map:

 <img src="img/before.png" alt="before" width="600"/>

-And that would be a simplified cluster map:
+We could use the following cluster map to do the trick:

 <img src="img/after.png" alt="after" width="600"/>